 In print for 30 years!
 Now in an all-new edition.

 Welcome to the website for our new revised and expanded fourth edition of the popular guidebook to amateur astronomy by Terence Dickinson and Alan Dyer.
 Over the 30 years since the first edition was published in 1991, the book has sold more than 225,000 copies.
-The fourth edition will be available in September 2021.
+The fourth edition is now available at most outlets.

 This is the new edition fans of our book have been waiting for!